okuvshynov/vimqq/README.md

 ## TODO

 - [ ] simultaneous queries - lock the current chat
-- [ ] error handling in API calls and job start
+- [ ] better error handling in API calls and job start
 - [ ] more custom examples like 'explain', 'cleanup', 'improve readability', 'give an example of using ...'
 - [ ] double-check all buffer options (fixed width, etc)
 - [ ] better prompt configuration

+Later

 - [ ] saving KV cache serverside

-Later

 - [ ] working on Windows?
 - [ ] incremental context retrieval/search with tool use.
 Which ctags to follow, which symbols to lookup, etc. something with language server?
 E.g. let LLM natigate with YCM-like commands? treesitter? etc.